aws/neptune-gremlin-client/README.md

 Neptune Gremlin Client 2.x.x includes the following breaking changes:

   - The `EndpointsSelector.getEndpoints()` method now accepts a `NeptuneClusterMetadata` object and returns an `EndpointCollection` (version 1 returned a collection of String addresses).
-  - The `GremlinClient.endpointsSupplier()` method now accepts an `EndpointCollection` (version 1 accepted a collection of String addresses).
+  - The `GremlinClient.refreshEndpoints()` method now accepts an `EndpointCollection` (version 1 accepted a collection of String addresses).
   - `NeptuneInstanceProperties` has been renamed `NeptuneInstanceMetadata`.
   - You can no longer supply a list of selectors when creating a `ClusterEndpointsRefreshAgent`: selectors are applied lazily whenever the agent is triggered.
   - To supply an initial list of endpoints to the `NeptuneGremlinClusterBuilder.addContactPoints()` method, use `refreshAgent.getEndpoints()` with an appropriate selector (version 1 used `getAddresses()`).